MVC on Wildfly

 javax.mvc-API as a provided dependency to your project and let application server take care of the implementation details.
 So, here’s my shot on a Wildfly-Subsystem for MVC 1.0 based on ozark:

 It’s basically a zip file that you extract to your Wildfly 10 base directory.
 After a few lines of config to enable the extension (please see the readme), the new subsystem will detect the MVC

 @Controller-Annotation in a project and add the required dependencies to the project.
 All that’s left to do on the application side is adding the MVC-API.

 So — that’s basically it.
 Having MVC outside the Java-EE envelope does not look as bad anymore, if future versions of Wildfly, Glassfish, TomEE or Websphere decide to ship extensions like this out of the box once Ozark hits 1.0.

-The subsystem is based on the latest development snapshot of Ozark, so there still might issues and I would wait a little longer before using this in production.
+The subsystem is based on the latest development snapshot of Ozark, so there could still be issues and you might want wait a little longer before using this in production.